Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 Why a Rainy Day in Southern Malawi Isn't a Lost Day

 The first thing to understand about Southern Malawi travel is that the region was built for indoor-outdoor living.
 The roads between attractions are short.
-Blantyre is forty minutes from us.
-Limbe is twenty.
+Blantyre is about forty minutes from Thyolo.
+Limbe is about twenty.
 Mulanje town is about an hour.
-Even Liwonde National Park, with its riverboat safaris on the Shire, is reachable for a day trip if you start early.
+Even Liwonde National Park, with its riverboat safaris on the Shire, is reachable for an independent visit if you start early.
 The whole geography is forgiving of weather, because nothing is more than a couple of hours away, and most things have a covered alternative.

 The second thing to understand is that rainy season in this region — typically late November through March, with shoulder showers either side — doesn't usually mean all-day downpours.
 It means dramatic morning skies, hard short bursts, and afternoons that often clear into the gold light photographers chase.
 A rainy day in Thyolo is rarely a wet day from sunrise to sundown.
 It is a day to plan around the weather, not against it.